-For example, an APR of 15% means that if you carry a debt of £1000, over one year you will pay back approximately £150 more than the amount you borrowed*.
+Here's how APR is charged.
+An APR of 15% means that if you carry a debt of £1000, over one year you will pay back approximately £150 more than the amount you borrowed*.

 Generally, the lower the APR, the better.
 However, if you’re planning on paying your balance in full every month, you don’t need to be too concerned with the APR as you won’t be charged any interest.

 Your credit limit is the amount of money you can spend on the card.
-Those with high credit scores are often given higher limits as they have proven they can pay back their balance.
+Those with higher credit scores are often given higher limits as they have proven they can pay back their balance.
 If you have a lower credit score, it’s likely you’ll be given a lower credit limit.

-The minimum payment on a card means the smallest amount due every month on your card.
-It’s usually calculated as a percentage of what you owe or a cash amount - whichever is larger.
+The minimum payment on a card is the smallest amount due every month on your card.
+It’s usually calculated as a percentage of what you owe or a set amount - whichever is larger.
 It also includes any interest due for the month, any charges for a missed payment and possibly part of the annual fee if there is one.
 Check your card for the specific terms relating to the minimum payment.

 Credit cards often charge fees for late payments, going over your credit limit, withdrawing cash, using your card abroad and for balance transfers.
 Make sure you know what the fees are for a specific card so you’re not caught out.

 Cards often use introductory offers to entice consumers.
 They can be in the form of low interest rates, cash back or other rewards such as air miles.

 A common introductory offer is 0% purchase cards, which charge you no interest to borrow money for the stated time period (some cards offer 0% for up to 27 months).